nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.11.
 Saving the data

-Task Manager data are saved in the hard disk automatically after any command that changes the data.<br>
+FunTaskTic data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ### 2.12.
 Changing the directory of the task manager : `load` or `open`

-Load Task Manager data from specified file path and continue using that directory for operations.<br>
+Load FunTaskTic data from specified file path and continue using that directory for operations.<br>
 Create new file if no such file exists with a warning.<br>
 Cancel operations if given non-XML address or invalid XML file.<br>
 Default file path is at data/taskmanager.xml.<br>